trayanaboykova/WordPress-for-Developers/README.md

 **Theme Development Introduction**: <br>
 In the lecture on WordPress theme development, I was introduced to the structure and organization of WordPress themes, including file naming conventions and template usage.
 I also learned about creating and working with child themes to safely extend and modify existing themes without changing the original codebase.

+**Plugin Development Introduction**: <br>
+In this lesson, I learned to use tools like Webpack, Gulp, and Sass to optimize plugin development and improve theme structure.
+I also explored integrating with Gutenberg and block themes to enhance customization and functionality.
+This knowledge equipped me to create more robust WordPress plugins and themes with a cleaner structure and advanced features.